lucaong/gwooks/README.md

 # In your config.ru
 require "gwooks"

+# Tell Gwooks::App to use your class
-Gwooks::App.use_webhook MyHooks
+Gwooks::App.use_webhook MyHookHandler

+# Gwooks::App sets up an endpoint on POST /"
 run Gwooks::App
 ```

 Finally [set up your GitHub repo](https://help.github.com/articles/post-receive-hooks) to trigger a post-receive hook pointing to your endpoint.
+Whenever GitHub receives a push, your endpoint will be notified, and _all_ the matching actions will be performed.

-### Matcher methods
+### DSL methods

-The full list of matcher methods is the following:
+The full list of the DSL methods is the following (each of them match a corresponding object in the payload sent by the GitHub post-receive hook):
 ```
 after
 before